Tushar0777/Portfolio-website/README.md

 npm run dev
 ```

-if you have anyother way to run feel free to add it in this readme and help me and others
+if you have anyother way to run feel free to add it in this readme to help me and others